5 Proven Ways of Treating Drug & Alcohol Addiction

 Medical professionals seek refuge in several medications and devices to suppress and reduce drug withdrawal symptoms.
 An electronic stimulation device granted by Food and Drug Administration will be used to manage the opioid withdrawal symptoms.
 Even the non-opioid medicine, lofexidine, also proves beneficial.

-What are the Barriers to Drug Addiction Treatment?
+What Are the Barriers to Drug Addiction Treatment?

 The Substance Abuse and Mental Health Administration (SAMHSA) states, around 15.4% of adult Americans suffer from substance use disorder annually.
 Though drug addiction is treatable, according to NIDA collected data, several potential barriers are noted, stopping one from receiving treatment.